davood-dorostkar/Django/tutorial/static-media.md

 3. **CDN Ready**: Easy to change `STATIC_URL` to CDN URL
 4. **Organization**: All static files in one place for deployment

-## Jinja & Django Template Language for Static Files
+## Django Template Tags for Static Files

 ### What are Static Tags?